Mhermann716/Cyber-Incident-Report/README.md

-# Apply OS Hardening Techniques / Incident Report.
+# Incident Report For Yummyrecipesforme.com

-## Section 1: Identify the Network Protocol Involved in the Incident
+## Network Protocol Involved in the Incident

 The protocol involved in the incident is the Hypertext Transfer Protocol (HTTP).
 Since the issue was with accessing the web server for `yummyrecipesforme.com`, we know that requests to web servers for web pages involve HTTP traffic.
 Additionally, when we ran `tcpdump` and accessed the `yummyrecipesforme.com` website, the corresponding `tcpdump` log file showed the usage of the HTTP protocol.
 The malicious file was observed being transported to the users’ computers using the HTTP protocol at the application layer.

-## Section 2: Document the Incident
+## The Incident

 Several customers contacted the website’s helpdesk stating that when they visited the website, they were prompted to download and run a file that contained access to new recipes.
 Their personal computers have been operating slowly ever since.
 The website owner tried logging into the web server but noticed they were locked out of their account.